Top of the pageActionset

 If you have digestive problems, these can make your symptoms worse.

 A low-FODMAP diet is when you stop eating high-FODMAP foods for about two months.
 Then you slowly add them back in to your diet to see what foods cause digestion problems.

 Track what you eat, your emotions, activities, and your symptoms after eating.
 If you notice patterns of symptoms after eating certain foods, you can try removing those foods from your diet.

 Many people find that their IBS symptoms get worse after they eat.
 Sometimes certain foods make symptoms worse.

 Make sure that you don't stop eating completely from any one food group without talking with a dietitian.
 You need to make sure that you're still getting all the nutrients you need.

 Foods most commonly listed as causing symptoms include:

 - Hot spices.

 Other types of food that can make IBS symptoms worse include:

-- An artificial sweetener called sorbitol.
-If you have diarrhea, avoid sorbitol.
-It is found in sugar-free chewing gum, drinks, and other sugar-free sweets.
+- Sorbitol and xylitol.
+These are artificial sweeteners found in sugar-free chewing gum, drinks, and other sugar-free sweets.